Sumati-123/Weatherwhiz/README.md

 - `json` for JSON parsing.
 - `datetime` for date handling.

-**Note:**
-The program uses a sample API endpoint for demonstration purposes.
-For actual usage, sign up for an API key from OpenWeatherMap.

-**Contributions:**
-Contributions to this project are welcome.
-Please submit pull requests or open issues for improvements.

 For more details, refer to the code files: `data.py`, `userInput.py`, `display.py`.